Skip to content

 };

 Even without const and reference members, the initializer list is still superior.
-For class-type members (like std::string), assigning inside the function body means default-constructing first and then assigning over it—a two-step operation.
-The initializer list constructs directly with the target value, getting it right in one step.
+For class-type members (like std::string), assigning inside the function body means default-constructing first and then assigning over it—two steps.
+The initializer list constructs directly with the target value—one step.

-Copy Constructors — Creating New Objects From Existing Ones
+Copy Constructor — Creating New Objects from Existing Ones

-A copy constructor creates a new object from an existing object of the same type, with a fixed signature of T(const T&):
+A copy constructor creates a new object from an existing object of the same type, with a fixed signature of ClassName(const ClassName& other):

 cpp